 In this second episode of the Integrated Deployment Blog Series - a series of articles focusing on solving the challenges around productionizing data science - we look at the Model part of the process.

 For example how would the workflow using integrated deployment look if we were training more than one model?
 How would we flexibly deploy the best one?
-Assuming that we have to test the training and deployment workflow on a subset of the data.
-How would we then retrain and redeploy on a bigger dataset by picking only the interesting pieces of the initial workflow?
-Well with Integrated Deployment!
+Assuming that we have to test the training and deployment workflow on a subset of the data, how would we then retrain and redeploy on a bigger dataset by picking only the interesting pieces of the initial workflow?
+Let's see how Integrated Deployment can help us accomplish these tasks.

 To be able to train multiple models, select the best one, retrain it again, and automatically deploy it we would want to make a hierarchy of workflows: the modeling workflow that generates the training workflow that generates the deployment workflow (Fig. 1).